-Oil pulling is an ancient Ayruveda holistic dental care method that involves nothing more than swishing cold-pressed oil in your mouth for a certain amount of time.
+Oil pulling is an ancient Ayurvedic holistic dental care method that involves nothing more than swishing cold-pressed oil in your mouth for a certain amount of time.
 Sounds simple, right?
-It also sounds a little, well, strange.
-Maybe even totally gross.
+It also seems a bit, well, strange.
+Maybe even a little gross.
 I get it.
 I thought the same thing.

 That part seems to be a matter of personal preference.
 I've been using coconut oil since I already use it for everything, and my cupboard is already well stocked.
-It also shows anti-microbial and anti-fungal properties.
-Plus, I'm bit of a coconut fiend and love the way it tastes.
+It also has known antimicrobial and antifungal properties [source].
+Plus, I'm a bit of a coconut fiend and love the way it tastes.

-- Swish and “pull” the oil around the inside of your cheeks and in between your teeth.
+- Swish and pull the oil around the inside of your cheeks and in between your teeth.

 - Continue for 5–20 minutes.

-I've had issues with my teeth, gums and jaw since having children, so I knew I was a good candidate for trying this out.
-And the first time I tried it, it felt strange I'll admit.
-And that 20 minutes felt like an eternity!
+I've had issues with my sensitive teeth, gums, and jaw since having children, so I knew I was a good candidate for trying this out.
+And the first time I tried, it felt strange, I'll admit.
+Plus, that 20 minutes felt like an eternity!
 It was also difficult to keep myself from swallowing a little.

 10 Tips for Making Oil Pulling Work

-- Start first thing in the morning on an empty stomach.
+1. Start first thing in the morning on an empty stomach.

-- If using coconut oil, melt it first, or let it melt in your mouth.
+2. If using coconut oil, melt it first, or let it melt in your mouth.
 I sort of "chew" it until it melts.

-- Use less oil if it feels like it's too much.
+3. Use less oil if it feels like it's too much.

-- Be sure to do it long enough so that the oil and the enzymes in your saliva interact.
+7. Be sure to do it long enough so that the oil and the enzymes in your saliva interact.

-- Swish really well with salt water afterward.
+9. Swish really well with salt water afterward.

 Benefits I've noticed

-- My gums feel healthier and they don't get sore anymore.
+My gums feel healthier, and they don't get sore anymore.

-- My teeth feel stronger.
+My teeth feel stronger.
 I noticed after just the first few days—really!

-- Much better breath.
+Much better breath.

-- My tongue feels cleaner.
+My tongue feels cleaner.

-- My lips are super soft!
+My lips are super soft!

-More oil pulling benefits
+More reported oil pulling benefits

-—reduced headaches, insomnia, PMS, sinus congestion
+—reduced headaches, insomnia, PMS, sinus congestion, asthma [source]

-- overall increased oral health
+—reduced dental plaque and gingivitis, overall increased oral health [source]

-- reduced inflammation in the body, including reduction of arthritis symptoms
+—decreased inflammation in the body, including reduction of arthritis symptoms

 —skin problems (eczema, acne, rashes) reduced

 Bottom line for me

 I love the benefits I've seen so far and plan to continue.
 What do you think?
 Is it too weird?
-Or are you wiling to give it a try?
+Or are you willing to give it a try?
 For those of you who have tried it, what benefits have you noticed?